This post may contain affiliate links. Please read my disclosure policy.

 - ¼ teaspoon mustard seeds

 - 2 sprigs curry leaves

-- 1 tbsp chili powder add more or less depending on how spicy you want it
+- 1 tablespoon chili powder (add more or less depending on how spicy you want it)

 - 1 cup water

 For Indian Salmon Curry

 - Heat oil in skillet and add mustard seeds, let it splutter.
 Add the fenugreek seeds and saute for few seconds.

 - Add curry leaves, shallots, ginger and garlic.Saute until shallots turn golden brown.

 - Reduce the heat to low and add chili powder, coriander powder, turmeric powder and fenugreek powder.
 Mix well.
 Saute for about 5 minutes ,stirring continuously until the color changes to a deep brownish red.

 - Add water and bring it to a boil.